 Guests can take full advantage of this and bask in the seclusion of Garnet Hill’s mountain environment or drive to nearby towns of North Creek, Lake George or Lake Placid to enjoy the many activities those areas have to offer.

 “Whether it’s spring, summer, fall or winter, once you’ve experienced Garnet Hill, you will want to make it your family tradition.”

 Garnet Hill is a natural paradise for those seeking a break from the hectic rush of everyday life.
 In spring, summer or fall, 70 miles of marked and mapped trails provide gentle walks for the nature enthusiast, while the rugged mountain scenery presents the experienced hiker with more vigorous routes and climbs.
 Snowy, Peaked, Crane, Blue and Chimney Mountains are all nearby.
 Fine swimming is offered in the clear waters of Thirteenth Lake, while its beautiful beach will reward those who prefer to just laze in the sun.
-Boating, canoeing and fishing can also be enjoyed, with rental canoes and kayaks available.
-Garnet Hill also maintains two tennis courts near the ski/bike shop.
-Garnet Hill’s extensive ski trail network is transformed into a mountain bike trail system in summer and fall.
+Boating, canoeing and fishing can also be enjoyed, with rental canoes and kayaks available for a small fee.
+Garnet Hill also maintains two tennis courts near our Outdoor Center.
+Garnet Hill’s extensive ski trail network is transformed into a mountain bike trail system in summer and fall with bikes available for half-day, full-day, and week-long rentals.
+Our overnight guests can enjoy 20% off of mountain and fat tire bike rentals.
 We developed an impressive interconnecting network of single-track bike trails — the rides are endless!